rombie/contrail-controller/specs/bgp_mvpn.md

 vrf[-s].mvpn.0 based on the export route-target of the route and import route target of the table.

-MVpn work flow is essentially handled completely based on route change notification.
+MVpn work flow is essentially handled based on route change notification.
 MVpn Manager listens to route change notifications for ermvpn table as well as to mvpn table.
 Primary paths are created and managed by MVpnManager.
-Secondary paths are created and managed mostly inside MvpnTable::RouteReplicate().
+Secondary paths are created and managed through the function MVpnTable::RouteReplicate().

 ## 4.6 Auto Discovery (Type-1 AD and Type-AD Routes)

-MVpnManager of each vpn.mvpn.0 generates Type-1 and Type-2 A-D Route in each of the vrf.mvpn.0 (When ever mvpn is configured/enabled in the VN) (Note: There is no Inclusive PMSI information encoded when these routes are advertised)
+MVpnManager of each vpn.mvpn.0 generates Type-1 and Type-2 A-D Route in each of the vrf.mvpn.0 (When ever mvpn is configured/enabled in the VN) (Note: There is no Inclusive PMSI information encoded when these routes are created/advertised)

-Originator control-node IP address, router-id and asn are used where ever originator information is encoded.
+Self control-node IP address, router-id and asn are used where ever originator information is encoded.

 Type-1 AD prefix format
 ```